CHERRY BLOSSOM: A SYMBOL OF NEW LIFE

 5. Mount Yoshino

-Hokusai employs his talents as a landscape artist once more with his amazing ukiyo-e print, which depicts a section of Sakura trees across the mountain range.
+Hokusai captured the view in this ukiyo-e print, which depicts a section of Sakura trees across the mountain range.

 "Cherry Blossoms at Yoshino” - Hokusai, 1833